What is Food and Beverage Service

 Gueridon service is one of the methods of serving food.
 It is also known as the Trolley service or Cart service.
 It refers to a mobile service table or trolley, from which a dish may be dressed, prepared, carved, and flamed in the presence of guests near their table.

-This type of service is implemented in fine dining restaurants where the “à la cart” menu is offered and the average spending power (ASAP) is higher.
+This type of food service operation is implemented in fine dining restaurants where the à la cart menu is offered and the average spending power (ASAP) is higher.

 Approches to Gueridon Service